jayel888/t3iiw2-express-auth/README.md

 ## Routes
 - Auth routes: Routes for authentication
-- Note routes: Routes for notes
+- Post routes: Routes for posts

 ## Middlewares (between the request and response)
 - Auth middlewares: for JWT validation